ImgBotApp/InternetNL/detail/web-tls/valid-protocol-OK_en.md

-connections only allowed for sufficiently secure TLS versions
+connections only allowed for supported TLS versions